torodb/stampede/stampede/documentation/docs/installation/prerequisites.md

 ### Create .toropass File

-The access configuration to the PostgreSQL database will be detailed in the `.toropass` file stored in the home directory.
-The example assumes local connection with default port is being used, but it can be changed by the user too.
+ToroDB Stampede reads the database credentials (user name and password) from the file `.toropass` in the home directory ([configurable](/configuration/postgresql-connectivity.md)).

+The following example configures ToroDB Stampede to connect to a PostgreSQL database running on the same machine (localhost) at the default port 5432.
+The remaining settings are the database, username and password respectively.

 #### Linux/macOS/Windows